Home | Browse Topics | Government & legal system | Dealing with government agencies | Official information: Access to general government information

 Can I challenge a refusal to give me official information?

 Yes.
-You can complain to the Ombudsman if your request for official information is refused, or if the agency doesn’t notify you of its decision about your request within the relevant time limit (see above, “What’s the time limit for responding to my official information request?”).
+You can complain to the Ombudsman if your request for official information is refused, or if the agency doesn’t notify you of its decision about your request within the relevant time limit (see: “What’s the time limit for responding to my official information request?”).

 How do I make a complaint?

-You can complain to the Ombudsman by letter, email or phone, or by using their online complaint form.
-(For contact details, see “Complaining to the Ombudsman: The process” earlier in this chapter.)
+You can complain to the Ombudsman by letter, email, or phone, or by using their online complaint form.
+For contact details, see: “Complaining to the Ombudsman: The process”.

-If initially you make a verbal complaint, you must put it in writing as soon as practicable.
+If initially you make a verbal complaint, you should follow up in writing as soon as you can.

 It won’t cost you anything to complain to the Ombudsman.